 Why is regenerative medicine creating so much noise?
 Why are the research fields of stem cell biology, tissue engineering, biomaterials and regenerative medicine attracting so much funding from the Government and Venture Capitals?
-How to make a career in regenerative medicine and career in stem cell research in India?
+How to make a career in regenerative medicine and a career in stem cell research in India?
 What to study, and where?

 Career in Regenerative Medicine: Stem Cells, Tissue Engineering & Biomaterials

 But, people are still very sceptical about career opportunities in biotechnology and biomedical science & engineering.
 It’s true that the research scopes in India are still very much limited due to various factors.
 The top three being lack of sufficient funding, lack of proper infrastructure, and the innovative mindset.
 However, in recent years, the fields of regenerative medicine, tissue engineering and stem cell therapy have caught the interest of the Government and Industry, including the VC firms.